 Gaviscon range of products is probably the most known brand of antacids in the UK.
-There are, however, several alternative products and drugs which can be used to help with symptoms of heartburn and indigestion.
-Today I will review 16 best Gaviscon alternative products and medicines.
-I will briefly discuss what Gaviscon is to get a better understanding of alternative treatments.
-I will also talk about:
+However, several alternative products and drugs can help with heartburn symptoms and indigestion.

-Gaviscon is a brand of products, commonly referred to as 'antacids' used in the management of acid reflux, also known as heartburn and indigestion.
-Heartburn happens when acid escapes from the stomach back to the oesophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly:
+Gaviscon is a brand of products commonly referred to as 'antacids' used to manage acid reflux, also known as heartburn and indigestion.
+Heartburn happens when acid escapes from the stomach back to the esophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly:

-Ongoing symptoms of heartburn have an umbrella term of Gastroesophageal Reflux Disease (GERD).
+Ongoing heartburn symptoms have an umbrella term for Gastroesophageal Reflux Disease (GERD).